Funding options for international students at University of Gloucestershire.

-All the information you need to apply to the University of Gloucestershire.
+All the information you need to apply to University of Gloucestershire.

-If you have a question about what life is really like at the University of Gloucestershire, you can speak to a current student.
+If you have a question about what life is really like at the UoG, you can speak to a current student.
 They’ll be happy to share their knowledge with you on anything from halls of residence to the best things to do in Gloucestershire in your free time.

 You can also speak to a member of our team about studying with us.